 What is the function of zinc in the body?

 Zinc is an essential mineral that is found everywhere in your body, but especially in your muscles.
-This mineral is important for cell division, wound healing, hair growth, blood sugar regulation and immune defense.
+This mineral is important for cell division, wound healing, hair growth, blood sugar regulation and immune defence.

 What are zinc-rich foods?